-- The school ICT systems will be reviewed regularly with regard to security. - Virus protection is installed and updated regularly. - Personal data sent over the Internet will be encrypted or otherwise - secured. - Use of portable media such as, memory sticks and CD-ROMs will be reviewed.
-Portable media may not be brought into school without specific permission and a virus check. - Files held on the school's network will be regularly checked.
+- The school ICT systems will be reviewed regularly with regard to security. - Virus protection is installed and updated regularly. - Personal data sent over the Internet will be encrypted. - Portable media may not be brought into school without specific permission and a virus check. - Files held on the school's network will be regularly checked.